fordpic/code-everyday/log.md

 Day 6: April 12, 2021

-Today's Progress: Presented my Hack Week project, completed another long DJango exercise, continuing to work through Python modules.
+Today's Progress: Presented my Hack Week project, completed another long Django exercise, continuing to work through Python modules.

 Thoughts: The web scraper presentation went well today, I believe we'll continue to build upon this idea & make the scraper dynamic & able to scrape multiple sites.
 I'm not sure I enjoy Django more than say Express, but I can see & appreciate all the work it does under the hood, which is not insignificant.
 Moving forward I am continuing to learn Python and push through online materials & courses - I will master it soon!